 0.5 Year Full-Time

 Students studying CSU’s Graduate Certificate in Customs Administration will study two 16 point core subjects.
-Successful completion of these two subjects will provide credit towards the first two subjects in the Master of Customs Administration, giving you the option of progressing to the Masters program and completing it within 18 months.
+Successful completion of these two subjects will provide 32 credit points towards the first two subjects in the Master of Customs Administration, giving you the option of progressing to the Masters program leaving only 64 credit points for you to complete.

 This subject introduces students to key features of customs management in the contemporary globalised world, including the role and responsibilities of customs policy and practice, and strategic and operational management issues.
 Other areas covered include relevant international conventions and agreements, risk management in the customs context, and international trends that impact on Customs such as social expectations, emerging technologies and the global economy.

 This subject introduces students to the relationship between the domestic responsibilities of customs services and the international law obligations to which they give effect.
-The jurisdiction of customs authorities is examined, and the international organisations and conventions that impact on customs activities, in particular, the impact of the conventions of the WCO, are assessed.
+The jurisdiction of customs authorities is examined, and the international organisations and conventions that impact on Customs activities.
+In particular, the impact of the conventions of the WCO.